Dinghow/UIM-pytorch/README.md

-# Unified Interactive Image Matting
+# Exploring the Interactive Guidance for Unified and Effective Image Matting

-This repo is the official PyTorch implementation of **Unified Interactive Image Matting**.
-Since this work is still under review, we only provide the test code and related models, and the full code will be released after camera ready.
+This repo is the official PyTorch implementation of **Exploring the Interactive Guidance for Unified and Effective Image Matting**.
+Since this work is still under review, we only provide the test code and related models, and the full code will be released later.

 ##  1. Requirements